 It also flirts with the difference between the brands in terms of age — Coach being a heritage brand and Rodarte being pretty fresh in comparison.

-Laura: I think what ended up happening with it, by even putting Rodarte on the tag of the bag, things like that really came into it with exactly what you're saying there.
-But what Stuart has brought to the brand [Coach] is there's a heritage there, but there's a newness too.
-So I do think there's always the play of the now with what you can do as a designer and it's equally valued at both of our companies.
+Laura: I think what ended up happening with it — by even putting Rodarte on the tag of the bag — things like that really came into it with exactly what you're saying there.
+But what Stuart has brought to [Coach] is there's a heritage there, but there's a newness too.
+So I do think there's always the play of the now with what you can do as a designer, and it's equally valued at both of our companies.
 Though we're a newer brand, our approach has always been to do something that's a little more timeless.
-In that sense I think there's dualities in each of our approaches and that's really what we came to play with in coming together.
+In that sense I think there's dualities in each of our approaches, and that's really what we came to play with in coming together.

 What was on the moodboard?

 Stuart: I think we just had either Rodarte things or Coach things, we didn't have anything else.